wodowiesel/PiFunk/README.md

 `pps-gpio` Add this line

-5. Save your edits with ctrl-o <return/enter> then exit with ctrl-x
+5. Save your changes with ctrl-o <return/enter> then exit with ctrl-x

 ___